tanderste1234/ULM_CSV_TOOL/README.md

 # ULM_CSV_TOOL
 the replacement for the old query system for ULM
 ## 🛠️ Prerequisites & Setup
 Follow these steps to install the tool.
-### 1. Download Template File
-1. Open the `template.csv` file in this repository by clicking on the file name.
-2. On the file preview screen, locate the group of 3 buttons in the top-right corner (the first button is labeled **Raw**).
-3. Click the 3rd button on the right (the download icon, which shows the tooltip **"Download raw file"** when you hover over it) to save the file to your computer.
-4. when the save window opens up save it somewhere you can easily access as you will need to know where it is when using the tool

-### 2. Downloading The Exe File
+### 1. Downloading The Exe File

 1. Open the `releases` folder in this repository.
-2. Click on the `ULMCSVTOOLV1.2.3.exe` file.
+2. Click on the `ULMCSVTOOLV1.3.0.exe` file.
 3. On the file preview screen, locate the group of 3 buttons in the top-right corner (the first button is labeled **Raw**).
 4. Click the 3rd button on the right (the download icon, which shows the tooltip **"Download raw file"** when you hover over it) to save the file to your computer.
 5. you should save the tool somewhere easy to get to as you will need to either make a shortcut or have this file on the desktop

-> **Note:** `ULMCSVTOOLV1.2.3.exe` is a fully self-contained file.
+> **Note:** `ULMCSVTOOLV1.3.0.exe` is a fully self-contained file.
 You do not need to install Python, run any command-line scripts, or download additional setup files—just open the file, and you are good to go!
 ## 💻 Using The Tool
 ### 1. Selecting The Input and Output Files
-1. first you will need to double-click the `ULMCSVTOOLV1.2.3.exe` file to run the tool or if you made a desktop shortcut double-click the shortcut
+1. First you will need to double-click the `ULMCSVTOOLV1.3.0.exe` file to run the tool or if you made a desktop shortcut double-click the shortcut
-2. next you will need to hit the <kbd>Browse...</kbd> button in the program window next to the `input file:` label and after the white input box
+2. Next you will need to hit the <kbd>Browse...</kbd> button in the program window next to the `input file:` label and after the white input box
-3. use window's file explorer to find where you put the `template.csv` file and select it
-4. once you select it the program will automatically populate the headers
-5. after doing that you will need to click the checkbox labeled "CSV has no header row(manually define below)" so that is is checked ✅
-6. then you will go back up to the input file and hit the <kbd>Browse...</kbd> button again and navigate to your data file's location using windows file explorer and select the file
+3. Navigate to your data file's location using windows file explorer and select the file
 > **Note:** the output file will automatically name itself after your input file's name with `_processed.csv` on the end of the original file name if you do not want the output file to be named this way please click the <kbd>Browse...</kbd> button on the end of the input labeled output file and navigate to the place you would like to have your output file then name it whatever you want
 ### 2. Selecting The Fields
 1. The next step is to select what fields you are interested in and enter them in a comma separated list in the columns to keep field